reidema/Price_Forecasting_Models/README.md

 R2-Squared is close to 89% for LSTM RNN model.
 Review the remainder of the errors below, one can see that the values have been assessed to be very small.

-Mean squared error: 0.00
-Mean absolute error: 0.04
-Root mean squared error: 0.20
 Going strictly by the numbers, Low RMSE which is good and high R² which is also good is the best case scenario.
 It is best becasue the predictions are accurate (low RMSE) and the predictor mostly determines the observed value (high R²).
 A low RMSE means that the residuals are tight around 0, relative to the response variable’s scale.

 But in reviewing the final ouput, there seems to be something strange about the predictions.
 They have smoothed out to the point where majority of the output are near 0.

 There can be a number of reasons for this.

-The data inverse transforamtion did not work in the same way as originally applied when transforming the prophet_df dataset for input into LSTM RNN.
+The data inverse transformation did not work in the same way as originally applied when transforming the prophet_df dataset for input into LSTM RNN.
 A proper pipeline needs to be created to ensure that ouput can be inverse_transformed in the same way as required for the initial transformation for model fitting.

 As there was only one feature, the model overfitted and smoothed out the predictions by overemphasizing the loss function, i.e., MSE which is 0 at conclusion.